Grief is a reaction of an individual to a significant loss. Shock, disbelief, anger, and depression are a common feature in affected individuals.

 – Provide an open accepting environment.

-– Encourage ventilation of feeling and listen actively.
+– Encourage the ventilation of feelings and listen actively.

 – Provide diversional activities.

-– Provide teaching about common symptom of grief.
+– Provide teaching about common symptoms of grief.

-– Bring together similar aggrieved person to encourage communication, share experience of the loss to offer companionship, social & emotional support.
+– Bring together a similar disturbed person to encourage communication, share the experience of the loss to offer companionship, social & emotional support.

-– Assist patient to identify ambivalent feeling of guilt and anger towards loss of object.
+– Assist patient to identify ambivalent (unresolved)feeling of guilt and anger towards loss of the object.

-– Assist in developing positive method of coping with the loss.
+– Assist in developing a positive method of coping with the loss.

-– Provide positive feedback for use of effective coping strategies.
+– Provide positive feedback on the use of effective coping strategies.

-– Encourage patient to utilize family, religious and cultural support that provide a meaning for the patient.
+– Encourage patient to utilize family, religious and cultural support that provides a meaning for the patient.

 – Encourage participation in group activities.